krishshah9944/StyleSync-Inventory-Intelligence/inv/README.md

-**Add your `OPENAI_API_KEY` into the `.env` file**

-- Modify `src/inv/config/agents.yaml` to define your agents
-- Modify `src/inv/config/tasks.yaml` to define your tasks
-- Modify `src/inv/crew.py` to add your own logic, tools and specific args
-- Modify `src/inv/main.py` to add custom inputs for your agents and tasks

-## Running the Project

 To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:

 ```bash